smoni19/CV/README.md

 #### Your University / College (start_date to end_date)

-- Subject, any specialisms
+- Computer Games Programming
-- Grade
+- Certificate of Higher Education
 - Other cool stuff

 #### Any other qualifications